vasusharma7/rtca-dbms/README.md

 **Members**

- - Vasu Sharma
+ - Vasu Sharma - 111803127
- - Vasvi Gupta
+ - Vasvi Gupta - 111803128

  __This is Database Management System Course Proeject__

+ **Tech Stack Used**

+ - React for Frontend
+ - Express framework for backend
+ - MySQL database
+ - Hosted on AWS

+ **Features**

+  - Make Groups
+  - Send group or personal messages
+  - send pictures
+  - emojis also supported
+  - users can join multiple groups and hence keep separate groups for different works.

 **How it is different from other chat applications ?**